Optimal Algorithms for Stochastic Complementary Composite Minimization: Lower Complexity Bounds

 \begin{theorem} Consider the class of problems \eqref{eqn:comp_min} where $2\leq q<\infty$, $1<\kappa\leq 2$, and $\varepsilon,\mu, \sigma>0$ satisfying

-Under Assumptions \ref{assump:gradient_noise} and \ref{assump:subproblem}, any algorithm for this problem class is such that, for any $0<\gamma<1$, with probability $1-\gamma$ it fails on achieving accuracy $\varepsilon$ after many queries to the stochastic first-order oracle. \end{theorem}
+Under Assumptions \ref{assump:gradient_noise} and \ref{assump:subproblem}, any algorithm for this problem class is such that, for any $0<\gamma<1$, with probability $1-\gamma$ it fails on achieving accuracy $\varepsilon$ after many queries to a certain stochastic first-order oracle. \end{theorem}

+First, we give an overview of the approach.
+We will consider a 1-dimensional instance of the form $F_{\nu}(x)=\mathbb{E}_b[b\nu Cx]$, and $H(x)=(\mu/q)|x|^q$, where $\nu=\pm1$ can be adversarially selected, and $b$ is a binary random variable that takes the value 0 with probability $1-s$ and the value $1/s$ with probability $s$; we will choose $s$ very small.
+Notice that $\nu$ tilts the optimal solution to the right or left of the origin, and we will show that in fact learning $\nu$ is necessary and sufficient to accurately minimize the composite objective.
+The key idea is that the oracle in this case corresponds to samples from $b$, which only rarely provide $b\neq 0$; in this case, we are unable to learn the parameter $\nu$, and essentially cannot make any progress.
+Hence, controlling the probability that $T$ samples from $b$ are all zero suffice to assert that the algorithm is unlikely to succeed in terms of objective function value.

 \begin{proof} Let $0<s<1$ and $b$ be a random variable that takes value 0 w.p.~$1-s$ and value $1/s$ w.p.~$s$.
 Clearly, $\mathbb{E}[b]=1$.
 Given $\nu\in\pm1$ and $C>0$ to be determined, consider the following functions: